SimStig/OpenPilot7.10Rav4HybridGreyPanda/README.md

 once 7.10 installed , in workbench use the Nano editor to edit the two files in the compare:

+- remove "CAR.RAV4H_TSS2" from the IGNORED_FINGERPRINTS
 nano selfdrive/car/toyota/values.py
- - remove "CAR.RAV4H_TSS2" from the IGNORED_FINGERPRINTS
 ctrl x to exit , y to save, and save as same name

-selfdrive/thermald/thermald.py
-- Add days (10 years is what I added) to:
+- Add days (10 years is what I added) to: nano selfdrive/thermald/thermald.py

---DAYS_NO_CONNECTIVITY_MAX = 36500  # do not allow to engage after a week without internet --DAYS_NO_CONNECTIVITY_PROMPT = 36500  # send an offroad prompt after 4 days with no internet
+-->DAYS_NO_CONNECTIVITY_MAX = 36500  # do not allow to engage after a week without internet -->DAYS_NO_CONNECTIVITY_PROMPT = 36500  # send an offroad prompt after 4 days with no internet
 ctrl x to exit , y to save, and save as same name

 Now reboot the Eon and you have a non upgradng 7.10 that works on your grey panda equiped 2019+ Rav4 hybrid